VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/embedded.md

 }
 ```

 which, while may look a bit weird, you'll see does contain our typical `main()` and just executes `setup()` once then whatever we put in `loop()` in an infinite for loop.
-Really, this abstraction is just in our way.
-There's no need for these libraries to sit between us and the code!
+It also contains `#include <arduino.h>` which will include if you dive into you'd see includes the Serial library too.

+{{< speech left triode >}}Okay, but WTF is "Serial"?
+Why not just use `printf()`{{< /speech >}}

+Okay, so, there's a few things here.

+First, the "arduino" framework isn't actually C it's *C++* and the standard way printing is done in C++ is a bit different anyway - yes, you can use `printf()` in normal desktop programs in C++, but you usually want to use a syntax closer to this

+`cout << "Hello World!";`

+But, more improtantly, C++ is also object oriented, so we're calling the `println()` function from the `Serial` class - it's an entirely different language.
+Again, not a big deal to think about right now.
+There are two take aways you need to really answer your question

+1. `println` is basically just a `printf` that add's the newline for us
+2. `Serial` is a class that gives provides us functions for working with the serial interface *hardware* on the board

+Now, 2.
+Is the more important and more confusing point and requires a smidgen of historical context.

+You connected the board to your computer over USB or **U**niversal **S**erial **B**us.
+Prior to USB we also had ...
+Serial.
+Just...
+Serial.
+USB can (with a lot of hand waving to what is actually going on) let devices show up as old school Serial devices though.
+If you're on Windows, these will show up as com ports (COM4 or whatever) on Linux, they'll show up as `/dev/ttyACM0` or `/dev/ttyUSB0` (with the number incrementing depending on the number of devices)  - this old school serial connection is pretty damn slow but basically just gives us a way to send data (usually text) back and forth to a device - allowing us to print that data to a terminal or send data from a terminal.

+This is why we can't just use `printf()` - where would that text even show up?! **There's no screen on the board!** no terminal.
+We need to send the data back to the computer over the serial interface to have a way to read it!

-Finally, just to be though, that `9600` which may seem like a magic number, is the baudrate the board was sending data to the computer at. `9600` is stupidly slow, yet is the default that many programs with the Arduino framework will use- most boards can do `115200`, which is 12 times faster.
+Finally, just to be though, that `9600` which may seem like a magic number, is the baudrate the board was sending data to the computer over Serial. `9600` is stupidly slow, yet is the default that many programs with the Arduino framework will use- most boards can do `115200`, which is 12 times faster.

+Really, most of this abstraction is just in our way.
+This isn't C++'s fault, the `Serial` class providing functions like println and having encasulated functions for setup - great, that's well made.
+Not including `serial.h` ourselves or having a convient tool for looking at how the underlying libraries tie together?
+That is a dumpster fire.

+There's no need for all of that to sit between us and the code!

-All of this is to say, a lot of "Makers" will only learn to use the Arduino functions and way of doing things.
+A lot of "Makers" will only learn to use the Arduino functions and way of doing things.
 Yeah, they might make some things easier, but long term they'll seriously limit what you can do.
-There's often nothing wrong with this!
+I love "Makers" and "Hackers" and consider myself one, but if you use the title as an excuse to not learn how shit works, you're doing it wrong.

 Sometimes, a quick n' dirty solution will work.
 If you just want to make some LEDs blink or switch a relay to turn something on and off, sure.
 The problem is, sooner or later you'll find something where you need fast response times and need to use interrupts, or where you need to get fine control over PWM and need to twiddle bits, and the Arduino library will make doing so a massive pain in the ass.

 So, let's try this again, this time, don't use the Arduino IDE, but grab PlatformIO and make a new project.

 I'll assume that most people reading this are- *despite how much of a massive pile of shit they are*- using an Arduino Uno (or clone).
 If that's all you have, frankly, the Arduino library is still your best bet for *some* things, so when you make a new project because it does provide some things that are a total pain to do by hand, like setup aforementioned `Serial`.
 That said, the other library that works in PlatfromIO for the Uno, [Simba](https://simba-os.readthedocs.io/en/latest/index.html) is pretty cool and will abstract out a lot of that mess too.

 The biggest reason to use the Arduino framework is that there's a mountain of libraries written for it, so if you get a little board for RFID or temperature sensing or GPS or whatever, there's probably already a drop in library with example code.
 But, frankly, the 328P is so under powered and old that I just can not justify learning on it.
 Instead, I'm going to recommend the STM32F411CE - or, as it's more commonly known, the "Black Pill"

 {{< tip >}}